 You can either broil the garlic toast in the oven on top of a parchment lined cookie sheet, or throw it on the grill.
 Either way, watch it carefully to make sure it doesn’t burn.
 It crisps up really quickly.

-Next thing you know, you’ll have some garlic toast that is gooshy-wonderful in the center and slightly browned around the outside.
-It’s like one big, buttery crouton begging for this delicious salad to live on top of it.
+Next thing you know, you’ll have some garlic toast that is gooshy in the center and slightly browned around the outside.
+It’s like one big, buttery crouton begging for this delicious vegan marinated bean salad recipe to live on top of it.

 1 shallot, chopped